Ravi143-tech/hackerrank-solutions/README.md

 # HackerRank Solutions
 A single stop for all python algorithms.
+Release version 1.0